-The Bristol Camera Obscura, a room sized version, allows the viewer a 360-degree marvellous view around the tower across the Downs and the suspension bridge.
+The Bristol Camera Obscura, a room-sized version, allows the viewer a 360-degree marvelous view around the tower across the Downs and the suspension bridge.
 A box on top of the building contains a convex lens and sloping mirror.
-Light is reflected downwards on to a table giving a true image of the surrounding area on to a white surface inside a darkened room.
+Light is reflected downwards onto a table giving a true image of the surrounding area on to a white surface inside a darkened room.

 Know Before You Go